Work in progress

 The contents of this page can be outdated.
 If you know how to improve this page or you can confirm that it's up to date, feel free to open a pull request.

 2D particle systems¶

 A simple (but flexible enough for most uses) particle system is provided.
 Particle systems are used to simulate complex physical effects such as sparks, fire, magic particles, smoke, mist, magic, etc.

 The idea is that a “particle” is emitted at a fixed interval and with a fixed lifetime.
-During his lifetime, every particle will have the same base behavior.
+During its lifetime, every particle will have the same base behavior.
 What makes every particle different and provides a more organic look is the “randomness” associated to each parameter.
 In essence, creating a particle system means setting base physics parameters and then adding randomness to them.

 Godot provides two different nodes for 2D particles, GPUParticles2D and CPUParticles2D.
 GPUParticles2D is more advanced and uses the GPU to process particle effects, but that limits it to higher end graphics API, and in our case to the GLES3 renderer.
 For projects using the GLES2 backend, CPUParticles2D is a CPU-driven option with near feature parity with GPUParticles2D, but lesser performance.
 While GPUParticles2D is configured via a ParticleProcessMaterial (and optionally with a custom shader), the matching options are provided via node properties in CPUParticles2D (with the exception of the trail settings).
 You can convert a GPUParticles2D node into a CPUParticles2D node by clicking on the node in the inspector, and selecting "Convert to CPUParticles2D" in the "Particles" menu of the toolbar.